artsy/artsy.github.io/_posts/2017-02-05-Retrospective-Swift-at-Artsy.md

 * **Swift code can interact with Objective-C and can work on it's own.** We can write Swift libraries that can build on-top of our existing infrastructure to work at a higher level of abstraction.
 Building a component-based infrastructure via Swift could allow easy-reuse of existing code, while providing a language difference for "new app code" vs "infra."

 * **People are excited about Swift.** It's an interesting, growing language, and one of the few ones non-technical people ask about.
 "Oh you're an iOS developer, do you use Swift?" is something I've been asked a lot.
-The rest of the development team  have signed up multiple times for Swift workshops and want to know what Swift is, and what it's trade-offs are.
+The developers outside of the mobile team have signed up multiple times for Swift workshops and want to know what Swift is, and what it's trade-offs are.

 * **It's evolving** the language changes at a fast rate, with new ideas coming from, and influencing other languages.
 People inside the community influence and shape it's growth.
 There are some great claims being made [about Swift][swift-excite] by people we respect.

 * **Swift improves on a lot of Objective-C.** Most of the patterns that we use in Objective-C are verbose, and they can become extremely terse inside Swift.
 Potentially making it easier to read and understand.

-* **We would be using the official route.** Apple obviously _want_ you to be using Swift, they are putting a _lot_ of resources into the language.
+* **We would be using the official route.** Apple obviously _wants_ you to be using Swift, they are putting a _lot_ of resources into the language.
 There are smart people working on the project, and it's becomes more stable and useful every year.
 There aren't any _Swift-only_ APIs yet, but obviously they'll be coming.

 * **It's a [known-unknown][known-known] territory.** We have a lot of knowledge around building better tooling for iOS apps.
 From libraries like [Moya][moya], to foundational projects like [CocoaPods][cocoapods].
 Coming up with, and executing dramatic tooling improvements is possible.
-Perhaps we had overlooked a smarter abstraction elsewhere and it was worth expanding our search.
+Perhaps we had overlooked a smarter abstraction which would have worked around the downsides, and thus making it worth expanding our search.

-  This is worth continuing here, because if we end up building something which gains popularity we get the advantage of working with a lot of perspectives, and being able to gain from other people working on the same project.
+  If we end up building something which gains popularity, we get the advantage of working with a lot of fresh perspectives, and being able to gain from other people working on the same project.
+This is what happened with [Moya][moya].
 It's a pattern Basecamp discuss when they [talk about rails][rails] by beginning with a real project and abstracting outwards.

 # Native Downsides